Tennessee Identity Theft Defense Lawyer

 Schedule Your Free Criminal Defense Consultation Today

 When you think of “identity theft,” what comes to mind?
 Walking the streets as someone else?
 Individuals charged with identity theft in Tennessee may be surprised to learn that federal and state identity theft laws cover more than putting on a virtual mask.
 Instead, you can be charged with “identity theft” in Tennessee if you knowingly obtain, possess, buy, or use the “personal identifying information of another” with unlawful intent.
-Sometimes even use of such information with the consent of the owner can be classified as identity theft.
+Sometimes even the use of such information with the consent of the owner can be classified as identity theft.
 For example, using a friend’s insurance card to obtain needed healthcare services.

-Tennessee’s identity theft laws are ever changing as technology continues to evolve.
+Tennessee’s identity theft laws are ever-changing as technology continues to evolve.
 These broad criminal statutes are designed to cover nearly all conceived criminal uses for personal identifying information.
 In fact, sometimes these statutes are “overbroad” such that they can impact your constitutional rights.
 Identity theft, whether physical or virtual, is a complex charge that requires a Tennessee criminal defense attorney familiar with litigating Tennessee cyber crimes cases.

 The experienced Knoxville identity theft defense attorneys at Barnes Law offer free and confidential identity theft defense consultations.
 Whether you’ve been charged in Tennessee federal or state court, call us today at (865) 234-3761 or contact us online to maximize your identity theft defense.